xmos/xmath_walkthrough/doc/tutorial/part1C.md

 `vect_f32_dot()` was hand-written in optimized XS3 assembly to go as quickly as possible.
 Here we expect to see another significant performance boost.

-There are two main reasons for this speed-up.
-First, the C compiler does not, by default, emit dual-issue implementations of C functions.
-And second, custom assembly can avoid doing any unnecessary error checking that might be done in C.
+The main reason for this speed-up is that the C compiler does not, by default, emit dual-issue implementations of C functions.

-`vect_f32_dot()` takes advantage of both of these.

 ### From `lib_xcore_math`